-Comeback-king Vikings set NFL rally record in win vs. Colts
+Comeback king Vikings set NFL rally record in win vs. Colts

 Odenigbo plowed past two blockers and sideswiped Ryan Wright’s punt with his right arm.
 JoJo Domann caught the deflected ball and returned it 24 yards for the too-easy score and a 10-0 lead.

-Then with the Vikings trailing 20-0, coach Kevin O’Connell ordered a fake punt on fourth-and-1 from their own 31.
-Wright’s pass sailed over Jalen Nailor’s head for a second straight turnover on downs.
+Then with the Vikings trailing 20-0 on fourth-and-1 from their own 31, Wright’s pass on a fake punt sailed over Jalen Nailor’s head for a second straight turnover on downs.

 JEFFERSON WATCH